-Taking into account the challenging market conditions for commodities the company has continued to perform reasonably well during the year ended 31 March 2020.
-The directors expect that the company will continue to perform satisfactorily, although the prevailing market conditions present some challenges for the business.
+Taking into account the disruption caused by the coronavirus pandemic the company has performed well during the year ended 31 March 2021.
+There was an initial reduction in demand for aluminium at the start of the pandemic but this was short term and overall during the year demand and market conditions for aluminium were strong.
+The directors expect that the company will continue to perform satisfactorily, although the current favorable market conditions for aluminium are expected to become more normal.
 The directors remain committed to further strengthening internal controls and compliance to manage the risks to which the company is exposed.